FreeBSD (Encrypted)

 This article describes how to configure and use FreeBSD's pre-installed "local_unbound" service in order to send encrypted DNS via DNS over TLS to Quad9.

-This was tested using FreeBSD 13.1, but should work with 12.X as well.
+This was tested using FreeBSD 14.3 and may not work with prior branches (13.x, etc).

 Firefox, VPNs